The Burden of Change

 – Psalm 131:1-3

-But we won’t wear out when we understand that the burden of change falls on Christ, because He took it on the Cross.
+But we won’t wear out when we understand that the burden of inward change falls on Christ, because He took it on the Cross.
 He said, “Come to me all who are weary and overburdened and you will find rest for your souls.”
-We get so overburdened trying to overcome, or even just “live with” our shortcomings.
+We get so overburdened trying to overcome or even just “live with” our shortcomings.
 But our sense of duty and responsibility should lie not in changing ourselves or just living with it.

+Throw off that weight of sin you carry and receive His light burden.
 Remove all distractions from your quiet time and submit to His still, small voice.

 Pursue your purpose in Him,